MRSA is a so-called “superbug” that’s resistant to many forms of antibiotics and can be fatal for infected dogs.

 Treatments For MRSA Infection In Dogs

 MRSA infections in dogs are often treated with expensive antibiotics that aren’t usually found in a normal veterinary clinic.
 In fact, most MRSA medications are for humans, and they are often saved to treat life-threatening infections in people rather than skin infections in dogs.
-Topical shampoos may also be prescribed.
+Vets may additionally prescribe topical shampoos.